 History of this example: This “24”-themed Star Battle was written by Thomas Snyder for the 2012 24Hours Puzzle Championship in Hungary.

 Sources for Star Battle Puzzles: Follow this link for classic Star Battle puzzles on this website and this link for variations on Star Battle puzzles.
 If you are new to this puzzle type, here are our easiest Star Battle Puzzles to get started on.
-More Star Battle puzzles can be found in The Art of Puzzles, in the book Star Battle by JinHoo Ahn and Star Battle 2 by JinHoo Ahn and Murat Can Tonta, and in our beginner-friendly collection Intro to GMPuzzles by Serkan Yürekli and Starter Pack 5: Star Battle by JinHoo Ahn.
+More Star Battle puzzles can be found in The Art of Puzzles, in the books Star Battle by JinHoo Ahn and Star Battle 2 by JinHoo Ahn and Murat Can Tonta, and in our beginner-friendly collection Intro to GMPuzzles by Serkan Yürekli and Starter Pack 5: Star Battle by JinHoo Ahn.

 Design rules for contributors: A Grandmaster Star Battle will have a unique solution that can be reached by logic alone.
 Generally, a Grandmaster Star Battle must be larger than the trivial sizes (4×4 for 1 star, 8×8 for 2 stars, …) and 8×8 for 1 star and 10×10 for 2 stars are the preferred smallest sizes.
 Blackened cells are allowed if necessary for larger themed puzzles but are usually discouraged.